 Absolutely.
 In a company the size of Capgemini, individual actions taken across the Group can quickly add up to significant impacts.
 If you need to travel to the office, choosing to carshare or travel by public transport can help reduce carbon emissions and lower air pollution within cities.
 Avoiding single-use plastics not only reduces the amount of plastic ending up in landfill sites and marine environments, it also avoids the energy and the materials used to produce the plastic in the first place.
 Where office lighting is not automated, please switch off lights at the end of meetings.
-When printing is essential, choosing to print double-sided dramatically reduces paper consumption, saving the period in the first place.
+When printing is essential, choosing to print double-sided dramatically reduces paper consumption, saving the environmental impacts of both the printing are the parties of the paper of the pa